Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

 - One option can coexist with another option.
 People can use any or all of the transportation options on our chart.
 Using one doesn’t mean we cannot use another one at a different time – even for the same purpose.
 We may ride our bike to the grocery store one day, and then take our car the next.

 But do all innovations follow that pattern?
 Nearly every household in the United States owns a refrigerator.
-The only thing left to do now is build better and better refrigerators.
+The only thing left to do now is to build better and better refrigerators.
 Right?

-The diffusion of innovation is really just an adoption of a behavior to satisfy a need – in this case, keeping food fresher for longer.
+The diffusion of innovation is simply an adoption of a behavior to satisfy a need – in this case, keeping food fresher for longer.
 But what if there were a different way to do that?
-We’re not talking about food replicators from Star Trek or anything so 24th century as that.
+We’re not talking about food replicators from Star Trek or anything so 24th century like that.
 What about Uber Eats?
 Do we still need the original innovation (the refrigerator) if a new innovation presents itself that’s more useful in some way?
 What’s fresher than “at your door in 15 minutes?”
 It may seem like a silly premise: People will keep refrigerators and adopt real-time food delivery.
 Who is going to stop having a refrigerator in their house?

 Consider this: By some estimates, Americans waste over 30-60% of everything they put in their refrigerators.
 Think nothing of the immorality of wasting food when so many people live with food insecurity, that level of waste costs the average household over $1,600 each year.
 Is the ability to store food for a longer time really a useful innovation?
 What if people started thinking that real-time delivery was a more useful behavior than storing cold food in a huge box in their kitchen (the largest single appliance in most homes), and perhaps do something else with that space … and save $1,600 every year to boot?